top of page

 females 2/5-1/2"; males 3/10"-2/5" (medium-sized)

 Subgenus Litomegachile.
 The flat-tailed leafcutter belongs to the subgenus Litomegachile.
-Leafcutters in this subgenus have broader builds than those belonging to the subgenus Sayapis, shown at the top of this guide page, but lack the robust builds of the subgenus Xanthosarus leafcutters shown immediately above.
-Litomegachile leafcutters of New York have proportionately short, somewhat wide bodies; dark heads; dark thoraxes partly covered with pale hairs; and dark abdomens striped with pale bands.
+Leafcutters in this subgenus have broader builds than those belonging to the subgenus Sayapis, shown at the top of this guide page, but lack the robust builds of those in the subgenus Xanthosarus, shown immediately above.
+Litomegachile of New York have proportionately short, somewhat wide bodies; dark heads; dark thoraxes partly covered with pale hairs; and dark abdomens banded with pale hairs.
 They are roughly honey-bee size or smaller.
-Male and female bees have dark green eyes.
-Females have four teeth on each jaw, and males have three.
+Males and females have dark green eyes.
+Females have 4-toothed mandibles, and males have 3-toothed mandibles.

-Three species comprise the Litomegachile subgenus in New York: the flat-tailed leafcutter bee (Megachile mendica); the common little leafcutter bee (Megachile brevis); and the Texas leafcutter bee (Megachile texana).
+Three species comprise the Litomegachile subgenus in New York: the flat-tailed leafcutter (Megachile mendica); the common little leafcutter (Megachile brevis); and the Texas leafcutter bee (Megachile texana).
 These three species -- particularly the males -- may be difficult to tell apart without the aid of an expert.
 They vary slightly in size: Megachile texana is the largest (roughly between 2/5" and 1/2").
-M. mendica is somewhat smaller (females are 2/5"-1/2"; males are 3/10" - 2/5").
-M. brevis is the smallest (females are 1/3" - 1/2"; males are 1/4-1/3").
+Megachile mendica is somewhat smaller (females are 2/5"-1/2"; males are 3/10" - 2/5").
+Megachile brevis is the smallest (females are 1/3" - 1/2"; males are 1/4-1/3").
 In all three species, females tend to run larger than males.

-Although these three species are found in southern New York, only flat-tailed leafcutters (M. mendica) have been formally documented and photographed in Rockefeller State Park Preserve and Stone Barns Center for Agriculture.
-We have chosen, however, to show all three kinds of leafcutters here, as an aid to distinguishing among Litomegachile species.
-Texas leafcutters and common little leafcutters are shown in the guide entries immediately below.
+Although these three species are found in southern New York, only flat-tailed leafcutters (Megachiile mendica) have been documented in Rockefeller State Park Preserve and Stone Barns Center for Agriculture.

 Flat-tailed Leafcutters.
 Flat-tailed leafcutters are hard to miss: they buzz loudly when flying and foraging for pollen.
 Once inside flowers, females tend to whirl around , vibrating energetically.
 This method of shaking pollen loose makes flat-tailed leafcutters particularly efficient pollinators of many legumes.

-Flat-tailed leafcutter bees appear in the park and Stone Barns in mid-June and remain throughout the summer, pollinating a variety of wildflowers, among them mountain mint, goldenrod, asters, wild roses, ironweed, thistles and milkweed.
+Flat-tailed leafcutters appear in the park and Stone Barns in mid-June and remain throughout the summer.
+They are generalist pollinators that visit an array of wildflowers, among them mountain mint, goldenrod, asters, wild roses, ironweed, thistles and milkweed.
 The bees shown here were feeding on strawflowers, mountain mint and ironweed.

 Female flat-tailed leafcutters often can been seen flying low over the ground in a characteristic zig-zagging pattern.
 They do this in order to find cavities in hollow stems and sticks to use as nesting places.

-The female flat-tailed leafcutter constructs its nest in a distinctive form, as a series of chambers.
+The female flat-tailed leafcutter constructs its nest as a series of chambers.
 Eggs for female offspring, which take longer to develop, are stored in the innermost and most protected chambers, while eggs for males are kept closer to the nest entrance.
+The nests of flat-tailed leafcutters are sometimes preyed upon by Say's cuckoo leafcutters (shownon the next guide page).

-Identification Information: Female Megachile mendica are perhaps the easiest to identify of the three Litomegachile species found in our area.
-Even seen from a distance, female flat-tailed leafcutters are striking, because they have bright yellow or orangish-yellow scopal hairs.
-(Both M. mendica and M. texana, shown below, have predominantly white scopal hiars.)
-The tip of the female flat-tailed leafcutter bee's abdomen also has a distinctive flat profile, rather than the concave dip typical of many leafcutters (as shown in the photo strip at right).
+Identification Information: Female Megachile mendica are the easiest to identify of the three Litomegachile species found in our area.
+Even seen from a distance, female flat-tailed leafcutters are striking, because they have predominantly bright yellow or orangish-yellow scopal hairs.
+(Both Megachile mendica and M. texana have predominantly white scopal hiars.)
+The tip of the female flat-tailed leafcutter's abdomen also has a distinctive flat profile, rather than the concave tip typical of many leafcutters (as shown in the photo strip here).

-Viewed more minutely: The abdominal tip (T-6) of the female flat-tailed leafcutter lacks a notch and is dark; it does not have pale hairs on it.
-The bee's scopal hairs carried under its abdomen are yellow-orange on the first five segments; the sixth segment (S-6) is mostly yellow with black hairs at the tip.
+Viewed more minutely: The tip (T-6) of the female flat-tailed leafcutter's abdomen lacks a notch and is dark; it does not have pale hairs on it.
+The scopal hairs on the bee's sternum (underside of the abdomen) are yellow-orange on the first five segments; those on the sixth segment (S-6) are mostly yellow, with black hairs at the tip.

 A female flat-tailed leafcutter bee with orange scopal hairs under her abdomen